Delyanskiiii/Bernard/README.md

 # Bernard

 Bernard is a Voice-Controlled Discord Music Bot designed for busy situations that require a banger soundtrack.
-Bernard perpetually monitors the connected voice channel, processing incoming bytes on a per-user basis.
+Bernard monitors the connected voice channel, processing incoming bytes on a per-user basis.
-When a user speaks, Bernard transcribes the audio using Google Speech Recognition and endeavors to identify and execute commands.
+When a user speaks, Bernard transcribes the audio using Google Speech Recognition and identifies and executes commands.
-Among its functionalities, Bernard can play audio, pause, resume, stop, and trigger predefined sounds associated with specific code words.
+Among its functionalities, Bernard can play audio from youtube, pause, resume, stop, and trigger predefined sounds associated with specific code words.

 ## Authors